Energy-based, geometric, and compositional formulation of fluid and plasma models: Relationship with the metriplectic or GENERIC formalism

 where $H \colon \cX \to \bR$ is the exergy storage function defined by

 In principle, $ \theta_0, \mu_0 \in \bR $ are arbitrary constants.
 More details can be found in~ \onlinecite{2021LohmayerKotyczkaLeyendecker}.

-We now assume that none of the individual state variables in the combined state $x$ have the quantity energy.
+Without a fundamental loss of generality, we now \textit{assume} that none of the individual state variables in the combined state $x$ have the quantity energy.
 Consequently, $S$ and $N$ are simply given by a sum of state variables and the components of $\dd S(x)$ and $\dd N(x)$ are, independently of $x \in \cX$, either $0$ or $1$, indicating which state variables have the quantity entropy or mass.
 We can thus write

-The components of $\dd H$ and $\dd E$ are equal if the respective quantity is neither entropy or mass.
-Otherwise, $\dd H$ additionally has a shift by either $-\theta_0$ or $-\mu_0$.
-In conclusion, $\dd H$ is fully determined by $\dd E$, and vice versa, provided that the physical quantities of the individual state variables are known.
+Components of $\dd H$ and $\dd E$ are equal if the respective quantity is neither entropy nor mass.
+Otherwise, the component of $\dd H$ additionally has a shift by either $-\theta_0$ or $-\mu_0$.
+It follows that $\dd H$ is fully determined by $\dd E$, and vice versa, provided that the physical quantities of the individual state variables are known.

 To satisfy the degeneracy condition $\tilde{M}(x) \, \dd E(x) = 0$, $\tilde{M}$ must depend on $x$ through $\dd E$ or equivalently through $\dd H$.
-This means we can assume that there exists a $M$ such that
+This means we can \textit{assume} that there exists a $M$ such that

 The degeneracy conditions on $M$ are